Buy Crypto & Bitcoin in California

 Bitcoin & Cryptocurrency Trading in California

-According to CoinTracker, California is home to 6 out of the top 10 cities in the United States with the most crypto users per capita.
-San Francisco, Santa Clara, Mountain View, Sunnyvale, Palo Alto, and San Mateo sweep spots 3 through 8.
+• High Adoption Rates: According to CoinTracker, 6 of the top 10 US cities with most crypto users are in California: San Francisco, Santa Clara, Mountain View, Sunnyvale, Palo Alto, San Mateo.

 Satoshi in Suburbia?